EFTEC/BladeOne/README.md

 ### Method 2 Alias
-Or we could define alias for each classes.
+Or we could define alias for each class.

 php code:
 ```php